 9: Spend Time on Education

-An important part of the Restore Our Earth campaign is to promote climate literacy and community education.
+An important part of Earth Day is to promote climate literacy and community education.
 One of our biggest strengths in the fight against climate change and global warming is knowledge!
 As new science, documentaries, and knowledge is found, it is important to stay up to date and educated.
 There are some great documentaries available, some on Netflix – including Down to Earth, and David Attenborough: A Life on Our Planet.
 There are also great books you can find, YouTube videos, and so much more.
 These are just a few of the options out there – so take advantage of your resources and educate yourself!
 Check out the EarthHero Library for some of our resources as well!

 10: Read Labels